basic-projects/AVX512-Detector/README.md

 Small utility to detect AVX512 and new Intel Skylake processor features.
 For Win64.

 Small information utility for Win64.
-Written in assembler, used FASM (Flat Assembler) translator, FDBG debugger, and FASM Editor Integrated Development Environment were used.
+Written in assembler, FASM (Flat Assembler) translator, FDBG debugger, and FASM Editor Integrated Development Environment were used.
 Detects some new features, supported by Skylake Xeon processor: